-So you've looked through our Father's Day gift guides, selected the perfect present, wrapped said present and just as you go to put pen to paper, you find yourself faltering on what to write.
-We've all been there before.
-Finding the right words to sum up exactly how you feel about your father figure is no easy feat.
+Now that you've perused our Father's Day gift guides, selected the perfect present, wrapped said present and now as you go to put pen to paper, you find yourself faltering on what to write.
+We get it.
+Finding the right words to sum up exactly how you feel about someone special can sometimes feel a task rather than a joy.
 Do you keep it short and sweet?
 Or fill the card with weepy, sentimental anecdotes?
 Certainly there are times where a simple "I love you Dad" is just the ticket.
 But in the spirit of going above and beyond this Father's Day, we've curated a list of quotes from those who make finding the right words seem so damn easy.
-Use them as inspiration or copy them directly into your Father's Day card.
 Either way, they're sure to move even the most composed fathers among us.

 "I've said it before, but it's absolutely true: My mother gave me my drive, but my father gave me my dreams.
 Thanks to him, I could see a future."

 "He adopted a role called Being a Father so that his child would have something mythical and infinitely important: a Protector."

 — Tom Wolfe

 "Any fool can have a child.
 That doesn't make you a father.
 It's the courage to raise a child that makes you a father."

 "It doesn't matter who my father was; it matters who I remember he was."